wp-plugins/simple-links/readme.txt

 == Screenshots ==

 1. Screenshot of a tyical settings page.
 The verbage will change slightly depending on your database structure

 == Changelog ==

+= 2.2 =
+* Added Gravity Forms Support to Seralized Safe
+* Added a filter for additional seralized safe tables

 = 2.0 =
 * Made updating the options table seralized safe *